 The software created should be easily usable by the end users using different hotkeys, shortcuts, the minimum number of screen navigation, pagination etc. The software must be smart and intuitive.

-If there are too many movements of the page before moving to the appropriate screen, the users usually show less interest in using the software.
+If there are too many movements on the page before moving to the appropriate screen, the users usually show less interest in using the software.

-• Many times a usability consultant is appointed to ensure a smooth usability experience to the users.
+- Often a usability consultant is appointed to ensure a smooth usability experience for the users.

 #4.
 Security defects: